Rwanda & Uganda 2027

 Rwanda & Uganda

-Transformative Adventure and Professional Development & Personal Growth
+Transformative Adventure, Professional Development & Personal Growth $6,500

 Discover the magic of East Africa, a destination that promises a truly unforgettable experience.
-In 2026, we will visit Rwanda & Uganda.
 Escape the typical tourist paths and immerse yourself in the serene beauty and rich culture of these enchanting countries.
-Rwanda & Uganda both offer opportunities to engage deeply with the continent’s essence, away from the usual hustle of popular destinations.
-Join us for this is—Once-in-a-Lifetime CE Journey: February 14th-24th, 2027 and experience this extraordinary adventure firsthand.
+Rwanda & Uganda both offer opportunities to engage deeply with the continent’s essence, away from the usual hustle of popular destinations and to learn skills to enhance your practice and personal life.

-While we offer CE’s for Mental Health Professionals, Non-Mental Health Professionals are not only welcomed, but encouraged to join us.
+While we offer CE’s for Mental Health Professionals, Non-Mental Health Professionals are not only welcomed, but encouraged to join us to learn, grow, give back.

 A Journey of Adventure and Growth